 Universal Screener Best Practices

-Classworks includes a vertically scaled, valid and reliable assessment in reading and math for grades K-10 for screening all students three times a year.
+Classworks includes a vertically scaled, valid and reliable assessment in reading and math for grades K-HS for screening all students three times a year.

 Classworks Assessments serve four main purposes:

-3. They measure student growth over the course of the year.
+3. Measure student growth over the course of the year.

 Teachers and Proctors